-In the same time the exhibition shows both cultural and natural World Heritage sites such as both sites inscribed on the World Heritage List and sites from the Tentative Lists.
-The sites in Europe had been selected also by taking in account the aim to illustrate the diversity of cultural heritage – showing a historical town, a complex of castles and the surrounding parks, an industrial heritage site from the 19th century and a former military site.
+The exhibition shows projects at cultural and natural World Heritage sites as well as projects at sites inscribed on the World Heritage List and sites of the particualr national Tentative Lists.
+The projects in Europe had been selected while also taking in account the aim to illustrate the diversity of cultural heritage – showing a historical town, a complex of castles and the surrounding parks, an industrial heritage site from the 19th century and a former military site.

-During the first five months the exhibition had been attended by more than 6,300 visitors.
+In the meantime the exhibitiond been attended by more than 19,000 visitors.

-The English version of the exhibition had been presented in June 2015 in the framework of the World Heritage Young Experts Forum at Fortress Ehrenbreitstein in Koblenz (Germany, Rhineland-Palatinate) and in July 2015 at the 39th Session of the World Heritage Committee in Bonn (Germany, North Rhine-Westphalia).
+The English version of the exhibition had been presented in June 2015 in the framework of the World Heritage Young Experts Forum at Fortress Ehrenbreitstein in Koblenz / Germany and in July 2015 at the 39th Session of the World Heritage Committee in Bonn / Germany.

-Furthermore, the exhibition had been presented during some of the World Heritage Volunteers projects having taken place in 2015 and 2016 in Europe in order to strengthen the network of the participating organisations and institutions.
+Furthermore, the exhibition had been presented during some of the UNESCO World Heritage Volunteers projects having taken place between 2015 and 2018 in Europe in order to strengthen the network of the participating organisations and institutions.

-In case you would be interested to present one of the mentioned exhibitions about volunteering for heritage in the framework of an activity linked to heritage, to volunteering or to both topics, do not hesitate to contact us.
-Depending on the time and the place you plan to present the exhibition, the duration, the kind of transport and other parameters we would be able or to send the whole exhibition inclusive the presentation system, or the panels without the presentation system or only the files to print the panels at your place yourself.
+In case you would be interested to present one or the other of the mentioned exhibitions in the framework of an activity linked to heritage, to volunteering or to both topics, do not hesitate to contact us.
+Depending on the time and the place you plan to present the exhibition, the duration, the kind of transport and other parameters we would be able or to send either the whole exhibition inclusive the presentation system, the panels without the presentation system or only the files to print the panels at your place yourself.